 Art, Culture and History Meet in Lehigh Valley

-In 2010, DANCE NOW entered a new partnership with ArtsQuest, a non-profit in Bethlehem, Pennsylvania that celebrates the arts and culture.
-Joining forces with this like-minded arts organization, that shares DANCE NOW’s vision of defying the norm and seeking out the unconventional, DANCE NOW SteelStacks™ is bringing some of New York City’s most exciting dance innovators to the new ArtsQuestCenter at SteelStacks.
+In 2010, DANCE NOW entered a new partnership with ArtsQuest, a non-profit in Bethlehem, Pennsylvania and is a re-imagination of the country’s second largest industrial brown-field that is using the arts to rebuild and revitalize a post-industrial, urban community.
+Joining forces with this like-minded arts organization that shares DANCE NOW’s vision of defying the norm and seeking out the unconventional, DN SteelStacks™ is bringing some of New York City’s most exciting dance innovators to the new ArtsQuestCenter at SteelStacks.

 2020 marked the 10th Anniversary Season of our DANCE NOW SteelStacks program, which has brought more than 250 plus New York City based choreographers, educators and companies into the Lehigh Valley to perform at the center, as well as teach and create new work for the students in the numerous local schools, colleges and universities through it’s sister DN Silo Master Class program.